Bookkeeping for law firms: Essential accounting practices for compliance & clarity

 -

-1. IOLTA accounts (Interest on Lawyer Trust Accounts) hold client funds that are nominal in amount or held for short periods.
-The interest earned goes to state programs funding legal services for low-income clients.
-Your firm's IOLTA requires:
+IOLTA accounts (Interest on Lawyer Trust Accounts) hold client funds that are nominal in amount or held for short periods.
+The interest earned funds state programs providing legal services to low-income clients.
+Your firm's IOLTA requires complete separation from operating funds, individual client ledgers within the pooled account, documentation of every deposit and disbursement, and regular reconciliation between bank statements, client ledgers, and your books.

 -